 Basic rods have a flux that contains 30% limestone mineral and 20% of fluorite mineral.
 Popular basic electrodes are the E7018, E7016, and E7028.
-This flux type has two differences from the previous types.
+This type has two differences from the previous ones:

-They are called basic rods because they contain materials with an alkaline (basic) behavior.
+- These rods are called basic because they contain materials with an alkaline (basic) behavior.
 They don’t contain any cellulose or rutile materials that are acidic.
-As a result, basic rods create stronger joints.
+As a result, basic rods clean the weld metal, resulting in stronger joints.

-They are called low-hydrogen rods because they don’t contain materials with high levels of hydrogen.
-Furthermore, they are baked at high temperatures without going bad and lose any residual hydrogen they have.
+- They are also called low-hydrogen rods because they don’t contain materials with high hydrogen levels.
+Furthermore, they are baked at high temperatures to lose their residual hydrogen.

 If hydrogen stays in welds of hardened metals and they take stress, they will crack.
 That can happen even after a long time.

 - Rods with basic flux and low hydrogen content offer crack-resistant welds.
-They are heavy-duty professional rods made for critical welds, for example, welding bridges or buildings.
+They are heavy-duty professional rods made for critical welds, for example, parts of bridges or buildings.

-- The final weld metal of a basic rod is very clean with low amounts of impurities.
+- The final weld metal is very clean with low amounts of impurities.
 It is tougher, ductile (elastic), and has higher corrosion resistance.

-- With basic rods, you have excellent puddle visibility.
+- Basic rods offer excellent puddle visibility.
 The molten metal and the molten slag stay separate.

 - The gasses of basic flux cannot cover a big area.
 For example, the backside of open root joins.

-- Even with high OCV, basic rods are harder to strike the arc than other rods.
+- Even with high OCV, it’s harder to strike the arc than other rods.

-- Basic rods cannot give great results with a dirty joint.
-They need a clean one.
+- Basic rods cannot give great results if the joint is dirty.
+They need a very clean one.

-- Because of the fluorite content, the fumes of basic rods are more harmful than the other types.
+- Because of the fluorite content, their fumes are more harmful.

 A table comparing welding rod flux types

-There is a crazy number of stick welding electrodes, perhaps more than 300.
-There the rods for most metals but not all of them.
+There is a crazy number of welding electrodes, perhaps more than 300.
+There are rods for most metals, but not for all of them.

 - The most common rods weld ferrous workpieces, for example, mild steel, low alloy steels, cast iron, and stainless steel.

-- There are rods for non-ferrous workpieces, for example, aluminum, nickel, and copper alloys.
+- There are rods for non-ferrous workpieces, for example, aluminum and copper alloys.

-- Rod variations made for welding heavy-duty fabrications that will endure extremely low or high temperatures, pressures, corrosion, and so on.
+- Rod variations are made for fabrications with demanding service conditions.
+For example, extremely low or high temperatures, pressures, corrosion, and so on.

 - Special rods for underwater welding and demanding military applications.

-- Furthermore, there are rods not for welding but for other special uses, for example, hardfacing, cladding, cutting, and gauging.
+- Finally, there are rods not for welding but for other special uses, for example, hardfacing, cladding, cutting, and gauging.

 - There are no rods for metals with low melting points, such as lead, because the arc’s heat is too much for them.